Rohnin08/Rohnin08/README.md

 ### en:
 Hello!
-I am Igor Bruno, a high school student at IFRN, currently pursuing 4º of a technical degree in internet computing.
+I'm Igor Bruno, a high school student at IFRN, currently pursuing 4º of a technical degree in internet computing.

 ## Interesses